micahvandegrift/micahvandegrift.github.io/impact.md

 Included on several research guides on scholarly communication ([UMass-Amherst](http://library.umass.edu/locations/sc/negotiating-your-publication-agreement/) and [Michigan State University](http://www.lib.msu.edu/about/collections/scholcomm/solutions/)) and digital humanities ([Xavier University](http://libguides.xavier.edu/c.php?g=203295&p=1341452)).

-Talk given at the Society for Scholarly Publishing 2014, posted after the fact on my blog, was invited to be [reposted on the London School of Economics and Political Sceience's Impact blog](http://blogs.lse.ac.uk/impactofsocialsciences/2014/07/04/the-miseducation-of-scholarly-communication/), "a hub for researchers, administrative staff, librarians, students, think-tanks, government, and anyone else interested in maximising the impact of academic work in the social sciences and other disciplines."

 Invitations
 ----
 Invited presenter at the inaugural Symposium on LIS Education, University of Illinois, Champaign-Urbana, April 2015.
 [Conference program online](https://lisedsymposium.wordpress.com/program/).